-Examines psychological concepts and principles as applied to educational problems and situations.
-Emphasizes cognitive, social, ethical, physical and emotional factors as a means of promoting growth, learning, and adjustment of children.
-Introduces statistical concepts related to student testing and assessment, and the different means of facilitating and supporting student learning in the classroom.
-Prerequisite(s): C or better in PSYC 131.
+Examines psychological concepts and principles as applied to classroom learning environments.
+Emphasizes cognitive, social, ethical, physical, and emotional factors related to learning.
+Introduces the application of theory and research to the classroom setting.
+Prerequisite(s): C or better in PSYC 131, or any 200-level PSYC course, or permission of instructor.
 (PCS 1.1, 3 credit hours - 3 hours lecture, 0 hours lecture)